wlsf82/protractor-and-webrtc/README.md

 ### Test creation

-This first test will not focus on specific WebRTC stuff, but to the protractor basics.
-Later, with some knowledge about how to create tests with protractor we will evolve to specific test for WebRTC applications.
+This first test will not focus on specific WebRTC stuff, but to the Protractor basics.
+Later, with some knowledge about how to create tests with Protractor we will evolve to specific test for WebRTC applications.

 In the already created test folder, create a file called `spec.js`.
 This is the file that will store our test suite.